Title: Alexander the Great: Student of Aristotle, Descendant of Heroes

 Summary: Long before historians added “the Great” to his name, Alexander stated, “I’d rather live a short life of glory than a long one of obscurity.”
 Before his death at 33, he conquered most of the known world in 13 years, but he died unsatisfied.
 He always wanted more.
 Alexander’s parents raised him to believe he had something to prove.

-Disclaimer: I received a copy of this book from the publisher.
+Disclaimer: We received a copy of this book from the publisher.